These Big Names and Big Brands are Giving Back to Assist in the Fight Against COVID-19

 Before America was greatly affected in early March, Dallas Mavericks Mark Cuban set a precedent in the industry.
 He tweeted that his employees will be reimbursed for eating at local restaurants or cafes.
 In addition to wanting to help his team of employees, Cuban has a vested interest in stabilizing the economy and supporting local business owners.

 Once the NBA suspended their season, this Shark was quick to jump into his tank, promising to pay the hourly wages of stadium employees.
 Cuban stated that the way companies handle this outbreak and their employees at this time will affect them and their brand “for decades” to come.
 We agree.

 Jose Andres is always stirring the pot in the best way possible.
 When there is a disaster, Andres is there with an army of people and tables of food.
 This incident was no different.

 Initially, they will make 5,000 meals daily.
-The plan is to make tens of thousands of meals a day, distributed via Uber Eats to local communities around the park and the homeless.
-There are several partners, players, and people at-bat here to make this the home run that it is.
+The plan is to make tens of thousands of meals a day distributed via Uber Eats to local communities around the park and the homeless.
+There are several partners, players, and people here to make this the home run.